DaniElBenson001/Spectrapay/README.md

 ## Functional Requirements

 ### 1. Signup and Login
 - **Description**: Users can sign up using a username and password.
 User data is stored securely in the database.
+User is automatically given a virtual balance of 10,000 for test transactions.
+User is set to NotVerified, NotLocked, NotDeleted by Default.
 - **Endpoints**:
   - `POST /v1/auth/signup`: Registers a new user with username and password.
   - `POST /v1/auth/login`: Authenticates the user and generates a JWT token for access.